Israel says investigation underway in Palestinian prisoner abuse case

 "Israel remains steadfast in its commitment to the rule of law and the humane treatment of all detainees with all allegations of violence of any sort being methodically investigated by Israeli authorities," the ministry said.

-The United Nations says it has received multiple reports of alleged torture against Palestinians detained since Oct.7 2023, when Hamas-led militants stormed Israel in a shock assault that killed some 1,200 people.
+The United Nations says it has received multiple reports of alleged torture against Palestinians detained since October 7, 2023, when Hamas-led militants stormed Israel in a shock assault that killed some 1,200 people.